 There is many ‘pay as you go’ options out there.

-When deciding on the phone provider, make sure you will have coverage in the place you are going to.
+When deciding on the phone provider, we recommend making sure that you will have coverage in the place you are going to.

-Many outback areas have very limited coverage and only Telstra works there.
+Many outback areas have insufficient coverage, and only Telstra works there.

-Begin job hunting – Working Holiday Visa Australia Checklist
+Begin job hunt – Working Holiday Visa Australia Checklist

 Depending on the city you are going to, employment options vary.
 We do recommend to apply for any job first to keep the $$$ coming.